9 Awesome Surf Camps in Europe for 2025

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This is just one part of our complete overall guide to surfing in Europe
+This is just one part of our complete overall guide to surfing in Europe and our guide to surf camps

 The Salty Pelican Yoga & Surf Retreat Portugal